-As many of you know, I have popular course called CUT ABOVE SVG Design in which I teach my fellow crafters how to do what I do — namely, how to create, design, and share designs as SVG cut files for projects!
+As many of you know, I have a popular course called CUT ABOVE SVG Design in which I teach my fellow crafters how to do what I do — namely, how to create, design, and share designs as SVG cut files for projects!
 One of my star students, Lucy Foxworth, is doing just that, designing amazing creations and sharing the SVG cut files freely with others on her own blog.
 Last spring she made us an adorable paper fairy house that was a big hit!
-This time around, she’s showing us how to make pop up house cards that work for Halloween, fall/autumn, or Christmas!
+This time around, she’s showing us how to make pop up house cards that work for summertime, Halloween, fall/autumn, or Christmas!
 She calls it the Holiday Manor, and which holiday it looks like all depends on how you decorate it.
 So fun!
 Take it away, Lucy!

 Ready to make Pop-Up House Cards?
 Let’s do this!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission)!
 Read my full disclosure policy.

 Materials Needed to Make Pop Up House Cards for Fall & Winter Holidays

 - 65 lb. or 80 lb.
 8.b” x 11″ cardstock – I used grey, black, purple, light blue, dark yellow, light yellow, orange(for the Halloween Manor); orange, darker orange, light yellow, dark yellow, brown, purple (for the fall manor), and pink, light brown, dark brown, red, green, blue (for the Christmas manor) — note that for the Winter Shadow Box, we used Icicle Blues, Northern Lights, and white shimmer paper with white glitter)

 - Tacky glue (For this project I used a relatively thin PVA glue with a narrow tip so I could attach tiny pieces easily.)

 - Blending tool and distress inks to shade the edges of cardstock and glitter (optional)